 Dating a service member is different than dating a civilian.
-But just how much different is it?
-Here are eight things to consider before jumping into a relationship with someone in uniform.
+But just how different is it?
+Here are 8 things to consider before jumping into a relationship with someone in uniform:

 Troops have to deploy, which means not having him or her around for important events like anniversaries, birthdays and weddings.
 If you’re a person that constantly needs their physical presence, dating a service member is probably the wrong choice.

 2. Don’t be jealous.

 Most of the U.S. military is integrated.
 They deploy to remote locations and work long hours with members of the opposite sex.
 You’ll have a hard time trusting your significant other if you’re naturally jealous.

 3. Don’t overly display supportive military gear like you’re rooting for your favorite sports team.

 It’s okay to be proud of your boyfriend or girlfriend serving in the military, but you can take it a bit too far.
 Gear includes t-shirts, bumper stickers, jewelry and more.
 You may think it’s cute and supportive, but you’ve just painted a target on the back of your significant other as the butt of many jokes.

 4. It’s not being mean, it’s tough love.